Thanks for taking the time to check out our website.

-Interpreter.
+My name is Leanne Ross.
+I am hearing and I work as a freelance British Sign Language interpreter.
 I became interested in sign language as a young child, as my grandmothers’ brother and his wife were Deaf.
-They were such good fun, and their positive attitude ignited an interest in Sign Language, which shaped my life.
+They seemed such good fun, and their positive attitude to life ignited an interest in Sign Language, which shaped my life.

-I did my first BSL course aged 15, and then completed the necessary courses over the next 20 years, in between getting married and having a family.
+I did my first BSL course aged 15, and then completed the necessary courses over the next 20 years (in between getting married and having a family).

-Why Learn BSL?
+Why learn BSL?

-- Most common form of Sign Language in Britain – Over 70,000 users!
+- Most common form of Sign Language in Britain – Over 150,000 users!

 - Deaf Awareness course would be a positive approach under the Equality Act 2010.